Akshat-Somvanshi18/AR-Lab/README.md

 ## Usage

 - Show the printed or downloaded marker in front of the camera.
-- The application detects the marker and displays corresponding 3D models.
+- The application detects the marker and displays corresponding results.
 - Listen to the associated sounds and interact with the content.

 ## Technologies Used